 Romanov boyars chambers

 HistoryIn the middle of the 16th century, famous boyar Nikita Romanovich Zakharjin-Juriev received a luxurious dowry on the occasion of his marriage: an estate not far from the Kremlin.
-At that time, Nikita Romanovich could hardly imagine that his patronymic would soon become the name of a new royal dynasty, and that his grandson, Mikhail Romanov, would become a ‘tsar of all Russians’.
-During its long history the function and decoration of the estate has changed several times.
-But in the middle of the 19th century, Emperor Alexander ordered the restoration of the original decoration of the chambers in order to open one of the first museums in Moscow: ‘The House of the Boyars Romanov’.
+At that time, Nikita Romanovich could hardly imagine that his patronymic would soon become the name of a new royal dynasty and that his grandson, Mikhail Romanov, would become a ‘tsar of all Russians’.The first tsar of the Romanov dynasty Mikhail was believed to be born in this house in 1596.

 This house is often referred to as the Palace of the Romanov boyars, but do not expect to see something palatial in the modern sense of the word.
 Small rooms, narrow passageways, and steep staircases create an atmosphere of medieval Russia.

 Visiting the Boyars Romanovs Chambers

 The museum is located very close to Red Square next to Zaradje park.
 The museum address is Varvarka 10.

 In summer the museum is open every day, but from the 1st of September to the end of February the museum is closed on Tuesday.
 You may check the working hours info on the museum official website https://en.shm.ru/museum/pbr/.